Skip to Content

 kmKimi Code CLIinlined prompt bodykimi

-Slash-invocable agents (cc, gg, cu) receive aigon prompts through their native slash-command discovery.
-Non-invocable agents (cx, op, km) launch with the canonical prompt body inlined directly — no slash-command registration is required on those CLIs.
+Slash-invocable agents (cc, cu, cp) receive Aigon prompts through their native slash-command discovery.
+File-prompt agents (ag, cx, op, km, am) launch with the canonical prompt body inlined directly — no slash-command registration is required on those CLIs.

 Installing agents

-aigon install-agent cc gg # Install Claude + Gemini aigon install-agent cx # Add Codex later
+aigon install-agent cc ag # Install Claude + Antigravity aigon install-agent cx # Add Codex later

 Install only the agents you have access to.
 You can add more at any time.